AMAAI-Lab/Video2Music/README.md

-# Video2Music: Music Generation to Match Video using an Affective Multimodal Transformer model
+# Video2Music: Suitable Music Generation from Videos using an Affective Multimodal Transformer model

 This repository contains the code and dataset accompanying the paper "Video2Music: Suitable Music Generation from Videos using an Affective Multimodal Transformer model" by Dr. Jaeyong Kang, Prof. Soujanya Poria, and Prof. Dorien Herremans.